jina-ai/docs/chapters/api_schema.md

 # Jina API Schema for 3rd-Party Applications

 Every time [jina-ai/jina](https://github.com/jina-ai/jina) is updated or released, the schema of Jina command line interface is exposed to JSON and YAML files.
 They can be used or referred in the 3rd-party applications.
-For example, [our dashboard](https://dashboard.jina.ai) is using this schema to arrange UI elements.
+For example, Jina [dashboard](https://dashboard.jina.ai) is using this schema to arrange UI elements.
 The schema is tagged with [the Jina's version](https://github.com/jina-ai/jina/blob/master/RELEASE.md#version-explained).

 ## Schema URL

-- [`https://api.jina.ai/latest`](https://api.jina.ai/latest) gives you the latest stable API schema (corresponds to the last Sunday release) in JSON
+- [`https://api.jina.ai/latest`](https://api.jina.ai/latest) gives you the latest stable API schema (corresponds to the last release) in JSON
 - [`https://api.jina.ai/master`](https://api.jina.ai/master) gives you the latest development API schema (corresponds to the last master update of [jina-ai/jina](https://github.com/jina-ai/jina) in JSON

 ```bash